-For over 150 years Massachusetts Institute of Technology has played a key role in science, technology, engineering and math-STEM education.
+For over 150 years Massachusetts Institute of Technology has played a key role in science, technology, engineering and, math-STEM education.
 This university is one of the world’s best institutes both in terms of academics and experience.
 Did you know?
-As of 2020, 97 Nobel laureates have been associated with MIT, what more do you need to prove its credibility.
+As of now, 95 Nobel laureates have been associated with MIT, what more do you need to prove its credibility.

-Being one of the most highly selective colleges in the world, MIT’s acceptance rate is about 7.3%.
+Being one of the most highly selective colleges in the world, MIT’s acceptance rate is about 6.7%.
 And the number is even lower for international applicants.
-Out of thousands who apply, only a little more than 100 international students are accepted each year for MITs undergraduate program.
+Out of thousands who apply, only 458 international students are accepted to MIT’s undergraduate program.
 And if you’re wondering about how to get into MIT for masters from India, the good news is that the numbers are slightly better.

 At MIT, one thing is for sure that you’ll need amazing credentials not just academically, but also overall.
 You’ll need to be consistently among the top of your class, and also be recipients of other nationally- recognized awards and certifications like Olympiads.
 Apart from this, you’ll need to have a diverse and unique profile because MIT doesn’t just want smart students, they want leaders with a drive to change the world with their ideas.
 The question on the committee’s mind is, will you accomplish something great with your MIT degree?
 So, show them you can.

-Now, how to get admission in MIT (USA) after 12th from India and what are the requirements?
+Now, how to get admission into MIT (USA) after 12th from India, and what are the requirements?
 Unlike a couple of other schools, this one has its own application portal called MyMIT, and you will be required to sign up to go ahead with your application.

 MIT is primarily a STEM school.
 So, if like most students, your choice of major is in this field, you will be required to let them know if and when you’ve taken subjects such as Calculus, Physics, Chemistry, etc.